Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

-\begin{rem} Although, we will not need the following observation in this paper, it can give an alternative point of view on the nature of $B$.
-It is equivalent to give an unordered boundary $B$ (indexed by an unordered finite set) or to give a log-structure $M$ on $X$ such that for each point $x\in X$ the monoid $\oM_x$ is free.
+\begin{rem} Although we will not need the following observation in this paper, it can give an alternative point of view on the nature of $B$.
+Giving an unordered boundary on $X$ is equivalent to giving a Zariski log structure $M$ on $X$ such that for each point $x\in X$ the monoid $\oM_x$ is free.
 Actually, under this correspondence one has that $\oM_x\toisom\bfN^{I(x)}$ and the images of the generators of $\oM_x$ in $\calO_X$, which are well defined up to units, define the subschemes $B_i$ locally at $x$. \end{rem}